fuxoft/fxmasm/MUSIC_FORMAT.md

 Sets the vibrato data for the current voice (explained below).

 > Again: Both ENV and VIB must be explicitly specified for the current voice before playing the first note.
 There are no "default" ENV and VIB values!
+(Exception: Silent note can be played without setting ENV and VIB.)

 > ENV and VIB definitions are completely independent of each other and can be shared between multiple voices without problems.